prchinmay/nonpersons_data/README.md

 ### Step 1:

 After dependencies are installed, run this command in you linux terminal to generate non-persons ImageIDs and labels in YOLOv3 format.
-This script creates related folders and executes downloader.py and filter.py.
+This script creates related folders, executes `filter.py` and `downloader.py`.

 ```
 bash script.sh